Admission to Degree Program

 - Students are encouraged to complete 15 credit hours each semester.
 Taking fewer credits substantially increases the cost and the number of semesters to graduate.

 - An integrated BS/MS program is available.
-This program allows Statistics students in all statistics emphases to receive their bachelor's and master's degree in five years of schooling.
-It is available to students who have taken Math 112, Math 113, Math 313, Math 314, Stat 230, Stat, 240, Stat 330 and Stat 340 and have less than 6 courses left until completion of the bachelor's degree.
-Interested students must complete a department application by February 1 for admission Fall semester.
+This program allows Statistics students from all statistics emphases to receive their bachelor's and master's degree in five years of schooling.
+It is available to students who have taken Math 112, Math 113, Math 213, Math 215, Math 314, Stat 230, Stat, 240, Stat 330 and Stat 340 and have less than 6 credits left until completion of the bachelor's degree.
+Interested students must complete a department application by February 1 for admission the following Fall semester.

 To receive a BYU bachelor's degree a student must complete, in addition to all requirements for a specific major, the following university requirements: